streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 It is specified as a string, in syntax specific to StreetComplete.
 You can look around some quests to see how it works.
 If you are trying to implement a new quest and you got stuck here, [open a new issue](https://github.com/streetcomplete/StreetComplete/issues) to request a more thorough documentation here.

+#### Hints
+The rules should be as exclusive as possible to generate as few false-positives as possible.
+I.e. instead of asking for the surface of any way tagged with `highway=*`, the surface should instead only be asked for an inclusive list of roads.

+Also, for very detailed information that can be assumed to always have the same ("undefined") answer in many countries, it might be a good idea to limit quests to an inclusive list of certain countries.

 ### Properties

 #### commitMessage